city

 #4.
 Degrease the Place

-Degreasing is necessary when repairing a cracked window because it removes any oils and dirt that may have built up on the window’s surface.
-This helps the repair materials bond better, resulting in a more robust, longer-lasting repair.
-It also prevents the repair materials from being contaminated and breaking down prematurely.
+Degreasing is necessary when repairing a cracked window because it removes any oils and dirt that may have built up on the window’s surface to ensure strong bonding.

 #5.
 Use Temporary Window Fixes

-A temporary fix for a broken house window may not be aesthetically appealing, but it can help you avoid further damage.
+A temporary fix for a broken house window may not be aesthetically appealing, but it can help you avoid further damage until proper repair:

-• Glass adhesive: Buy either online or in most auto maintenance stores.
-Make sure to read and follow the instructions that come with it.
+• Glass adhesive: Available online or in auto stores.
+Follow the instructions carefully.

-• Nail polish or super glue: Apply the clear nail polish to the crack in several layers, wiping away any extra polish after each layer.
-Allow each layer to dry before adding the next.
+• Clear nail polish or super glue: Apply in thin layers, letting each dry before the next.

 DIY Aluminum Window Glass Replacement